albrow/blog-old/source/_posts/2013-02-05-hacking-the-english-language-part-two.markdown

 4. The name for each of the letters usually starts with the sound it makes.
 When this is not the case, the sound the letter makes is the accented part of its name, as in mea**s**ure (𐑠) or hu**ng** (𐑙).
 5. The letters for voiced and unvoiced consonants are related by a 180&deg; rotation.
-6. The eight ligatures are shaped like a combination of the letters they represent.
+6. The eight ligatures are usually shaped like a combination of the letters they represent.
 For example, the ligature yew (𐑿) is shaped like a combination of yea (𐑘) and ooze (𐑵).

 Adoption of the Shavian Alphabet has been pretty minimal, as you might have guessed.
 However, there has been